Hidalgo and No. 3 Notre Dame host Wake Forest - WTOP News

 South Bend, Indiana; Thursday, 5 p.m.
 EST

-BOTTOM LINE: No. 3 Notre Dame takes on Wake Forest after Hannah Hidalgo scored 24 points in Notre Dame’s 76-66 win over the North Carolina Tar Heels.
+BOTTOM LINE: No. 3 Notre Dame plays Wake Forest after Hannah Hidalgo scored 24 points in Notre Dame’s 76-66 victory over the North Carolina Tar Heels.

-The Fighting Irish are 7-0 on their home court.
-Notre Dame averages 88.4 points and has outscored opponents by 27.1 points per game.
+The Fighting Irish are 7-0 in home games.
+Notre Dame averages 14.8 turnovers per game and is 9-1 when it has fewer turnovers than its opponents.

-The Demon Deacons have gone 0-3 against ACC opponents.
-Wake Forest scores 61.9 points and has outscored opponents by 4.9 points per game.
+The Demon Deacons are 0-3 in conference games.
+Wake Forest averages 61.9 points while outscoring opponents by 4.9 points per game.

-Notre Dame makes 49.4% of its shots from the field this season, which is 12.3 percentage points higher than Wake Forest has allowed to its opponents (37.1%).
-Wake Forest averages 5.9 made 3-pointers per game this season, 0.6 more makes per game than Notre Dame allows.
+Notre Dame averages 8.9 made 3-pointers per game, 3.3 more made shots than the 5.6 per game Wake Forest gives up.
+Wake Forest averages 5.9 made 3-pointers per game this season, 0.6 more makes per game than Notre Dame gives up.

-The Fighting Irish and Demon Deacons match up Thursday for the first time in conference play this season.
+The Fighting Irish and Demon Deacons meet Thursday for the first time in conference play this season.

 TOP PERFORMERS: Olivia Miles is averaging 16.9 points, 6.8 rebounds, 7.1 assists and 1.6 steals for the Fighting Irish.